Living the Writing Life on the Central Coast

 When I need a little love, or even a lot, Shelby is ready and willing to give it.
 And, when she wants to distract me, she's good at that, too.
 Some distractions are a good thing, and she's one of those.
 However, she has her moments.
 Her sweetness softens my heart, every time.
 (She hated her Christmas outfit, gifted to her by my son.
 She was begging me with her eyes to take it off!)

-She has accompanied me to Monterey and other beaches along the coast and definitely seems to love it as much as I do.
+She has accompanied me to the Central Coast and seems to love it as much as I do.

 Attending the Pacific Ancient and Modern Language Association Conference in Hawaii to present a paper in the Film and Literature session proved to be the most scenic location I've ever experienced for a conference.
 I attended in 2018, too, but it was a rainy weekend in Bellingham, Washington.
 I'm ready for the conference to be back in Hawaii!